The Credit Score Required For A Personal Loan

 Does Getting A Personal Loan Affect Your Credit Score?

-Two possibilities emerge from this point: if you make your payments each month, you continue to raise your credit score and eventually pay off the debt.
-Conversely, if you miss payments, your credit will take a hit.
+However, if you miss payments, your credit will take a hit.
 Additionally, if you become unable to pay at all and default on the loan, your credit will take a major dive, leaving you with unaddressed debt and less ability to acquire another loan.

 Can You Get A Personal Loan With Bad Credit?

 Bad credit doesn’t necessarily prevent you from getting a personal loan.
 A borrower with poor credit may get a personal loan by using a co-signer with a good credit score or opting for a secured loan.
+Here are the pros and cons when considering loan options for poor to fair credit.

 Pros:

-- The loan can give you a leg-up financially.
+• The loan can give you a leg up financially.
 For example, if you have bad credit because of numerous debts, a debt-consolidation loan can be the tool you need to start digging yourself out of a hole.

 Cons: